-The Radiologic Technology program prepares graduates who oversee X-rays, CT scans, and other radiologic procedures.
+At Dunwoody College of Technology, the Radiologic Technology program prepares graduates who oversee X-rays, CT scans, and other radiologic procedures.
 They also manage radiology support staff in hospitals, clinics, and specialized imaging centers.
 Students learn to work directly with patients and physicians to create images of internal organs, bones, and tissues that are used to diagnose medical problems.
 Working in both classroom and lab settings, students gain the skills to use the latest in imaging technologies, including digital X-rays and CT scans.
 They also complete rotations in clinical settings.